 - Leica Q2: 10 things we've learnt from our tests

 It could also be argued that the purist drawn to the X-Pro line over the X-T models is arguably more concerned with having something that's more solid, streamlined and compact, rather than a camera that tries to offer everything at once.

-Fujifilm X-Pro3: In-body image stabilization (IBIS)
+Fujifilm X-Pro3: in-body image stabilization (IBIS)

-Including such a system on a more junior camera is likely to have an impact on its overall size – and given that a number of X-series lenses already sport optical image stabilisation, we reckon Fujifilm will stick with this to keep the camera as compact as possible.
+Including such a system on a more junior camera is likely to have an impact on its overall size – and given that a number of X-series lenses already sport optical image stabilization, we reckon Fujifilm will stick with this to keep the camera as compact as possible.